stephen-howell/Azure-Java-VSCode/VaadinCRUD.md

     private Date dob;
 }
 ```
 Then, we can create an array, arraylist or any collection to store all the student objects, and it is easier to work with them that way.
+We also have to make *getters* and *setters* for each member, and VSCode will do that for you if you right click on each item.

 ### Steps for modelling a resultset row
 1. Identify the entities you need to model in SQL (you may be given an existing database or have the luxury of making your own)